Form Layout: CSS Classes

 </field>

-This predefined CSS class specifies the width of a control in columns.
-N, which is a number from 1 to 12, defines the number of columns that the control occupies relative to the width of its parent control.
+The col-N CSS class, where N is a number from 1 to 12, specifies the width of a control in columns.
+N defines the number of columns that the control occupies relative to the width of its parent control.
 (That is, the width of the parent control is considered to be 12 columns.)

 You can use these classes to organize multiple UI controls inside a field area (which are implemented with Merge in PXLayoutRule in ASPX).
-For examples of the organization of multiple UI controls in a field area, see Form Layout: Adding a Control Next to a Field.
+For examples of the organization of multiple UI controls in a field area, see Form Layout: An Element Next to Another Element.

-Note: Controls that span multiple columns of controls (which are implemented with ColumnSpan in PXLayoutRule in ASPX) should be avoided.
+Controls that span multiple columns of controls (which are implemented with ColumnSpan in PXLayoutRule in ASPX) should be avoided.
 You should use multiline text boxes instead.
-For details, see Form Layout: Configuring a Multiline Text Box.
+For details, see Text Box: Multiline Text Box.

 <field name="ShipVia">